 Missouri Historical Society 9 (July 1915): 241-247.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds books on social and fraternal organizations in Missouri.
 Some materials can be found by searching the subject term “social organizations” or “fraternal organization.”
 It is most effective to search for the specific organization you are actively studying such as The Boy Scouts of America, 4-H, or a particular fraternity or sorority.

 Social and fraternal organizations include many different organizations such as social and civic service organizations and fraternal groups.
 The State Historical Society of Missouri's Historic Missourians website has an entire category dedicated to leaders and activists, featuring biographies complete with images, artifacts, and primary sources.